dr460nf1r3/dr460nixed/README.md

 [![built with nix](https://img.shields.io/static/v1?logo=nixos&logoColor=white&label=&message=Built%20with%20Nix&color=41439a)](https://builtwithnix.org) [![built with garnix](https://img.shields.io/endpoint.svg?url=https%3A%2F%2Fgarnix.io%2Fapi%2Fbadges%2Fdr460nf1r3%2Fdr460nixed%3Fbranch%3Dmain)](https://garnix.io) [![Sync Tailscale ACLs](https://github.com/dr460nf1r3/dr460nixed/actions/workflows/tailscale.yml/badge.svg)](https://github.com/dr460nf1r3/dr460nixed/actions/workflows/tailscale.yml)

-This repository contains a framework to get started with NixOS quickly, featuring opiniated and selected default settings.
+This repository contains a framework to get started with NixOS quickly, featuring opinionated and selected default settings.
-It also contains my personal NixOS configuration, which might serve as inspiration for other peoples' setups.
+It also contains my personal NixOS configuration, which might serve as inspiration for other people's setups.

 While starting out with NixOS, especially reading other peoples flakes proved to be very helpful, so I figured sharing my personal setup my help other people as well!
 Those who like the "dr460nized" look of Garuda will definitely like this one as well ☺️

 ## So how does it work?

 ISO builds are available as well as a simple installer, which employs `nix flake init` to deploy a basic and generic version of this flake's template based on user's choices.
-Partitioning is achieved via [disko](https://github.com/nix-community/disko) presets and the installer may be used on regular NixOS live mediums as well.
+Partitioning is achieved via [disko](https://github.com/nix-community/disko) presets, and the installer may be used on regular NixOS live mediums as well.
 Users may then continue building their own version of NixOS using code snippets of this repository and further linked sources.
-Furthermore, the flakes' outputs are automatically build and cached via [garnix](https://garnix.io).
+Furthermore, the flakes' outputs are automatically built and cached via [garnix](https://garnix.io).

 There is a [documentation available about various topics](https://nixed.dr460nf1r3.org), which also contains the code snippets that might provide further useful customization options.

 ## How does it look like?